NHF can transfer your films and videos to DVD, Blu-ray or Digital Video safely and economically

-Attempting to run old film or videotapes through a projector or VCR may result in irreparable damage to the images.
+Attempting to run old film through a projector or videotapes through a VCR may result in irreparable damage to the images.
 Film shrinks over time and can become brittle.
 Videotape can shed and become unplayable.

 We recommend that you digitize your films and videotapes, so that you can continue to enjoy your family memories and share them with others without risking damage to the original material.

 Northeast Historic Film is a non-profit moving image archives and its staff members are trained to handle and care for motion picture film.
 Our archivists have received the highest levels of film preservation education and training from the L. Jeffrey Selznick School of Film Preservation and the University of East Anglia and are always happy to advise you on steps you can take to help preserve your original films for the future.
 For thirty years, our past and current clients have included universities, museums, archives, libraries, historical societies, television stations, artists, documentary makers and many hundreds of individuals with films and videos dating back to the 1910s.
 The technical services department also works on Northeast Historic Film’s own archival holdings, which contain over 10 million feet of film and thousands of videotapes.

 We will carefully inspect, assemble and repair your 8mm, Super 8mm (including Polaroid Polavision and Technicolor Magi-Cartridges), 9.5mm (Pathe/Pathex) or 16mm films and transfer them to the format of your choice.
-Films are digitized using our MWA Flashtransfer Choice 2K+ digital scanner, which allows us to deliver high quality images on DVD (standard definition), Blu-ray (high definition), or as digital video files (high definition or 2K) in various file formats such as Uncompressed 10-bit MOV, Apple ProRes (422, HQ, 4444, etc.) and DPX or TIFF files.
+Films are digitized using our MWA Flashtransfer Choice 2K+ digital scanner, which allows us to deliver high quality images on DVD (standard definition), Blu-ray (high definition), or as digital video files (high definition or 2K) in various file formats such as Uncompressed 10-bit MOV, Apple ProRes (422, HQ, 4444, etc.), DPX and TIFF files.
 Videotapes are digitized at native standard definition resolutions and can also be delivered on DVD, Blu-ray or as digital video files.

 Free estimates are always available in person, over the phone or by mail.
 In the event that your film needs special care that isn’t offered in-house, we can refer you to the proper laboratories.

 The final cost for all jobs will be: